Deep Tissue Massage

 - Breaks up knots and uncomfortable adhesions

-Deep tissue massage is the most popular service at Zama.
+Deep tissue massage is our most popular service at Zama.

 The main benefit of this service is to alleviate pain in your body, usually the neck, upper back and shoulders, or the low back.